hamidrazabajwa49/ml-implementation-from-scratch/README.md

 # 60 Days of AI/ML From Scratch

-**Building every component of machine learning from first principles — no ML libraries, just Python and NumPy.**
+**Building every component of machine learning from first principles — no ML libraries, just Python.**

 ---